This post may contain affiliate links. Please read our disclosure policy.

 If using frozen lobster tails, you will have an extra step to take before you start the cooking process.
 Because lobster cooks quickly, we like to use a high heat to create the most succulent lobster meat.

-Most tails at the grocery store weigh about 4 ounces, so a 4 ounce lobster tail will take approximately 10 minutes to cook.
+Most tails at the grocery store weigh about 4 ounces, so a 4 ounce lobster tail will take approximately 10 minutes to bake.
 Any tail larger than that you’ll have to tack on another minute of cooking time per ounce for best results.

 Overhead shot of three baked Lobster Tails with lemons and parsley on a white platter.